oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 - Multi-Account Containers
 - Sidebery (or any other plugin that lets to specify SOCKS5 proxy per container)

+Create one container for each relevant Dynamic Forwarding server.

-Add `localhost:9999` (or whichever port you specified in your SSH config) to Firefox, or to the Multiaccount-container of your choice.
+Add `localhost:9999` (or whichever port you specified in your SSH config) to the Multiaccount-container of your choice.
 You can create multiple containers too, if you need access to services in multiple separated zones.